Marker in Urine May Detect Bladder Cancer

 - TRAP accurately distinguished between cancerous or non-cancerous conditions in 94% of results in men under 75 years of age.

 The researchers concluded that TRAP is a highly accurate and noninvasive way of detecting bladder cancer in men.
 The authors state that TRAP may be feasible in men who are at a high-risk of developing bladder cancer, such as smokers or those who have been previously diagnosed with superficial bladder cancer.
 Patients at a high risk of developing bladder cancer may wish to speak with their physician regarding their individual risks and benefits of participating in a clinical trial further evaluating TRAP or other novel screening methods.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Sanchini M, Gunelli R, Nanni O, et al. Relevance of Urine Telomerase in the Diagnosis of Bladder Cancer*.
 Journal of the American Medical Association.* 2005; 2005;294:2052-2056.